1 of 1 (Sech album)

-1 of 1 is the first studio album by Panamanian singer Sech, released on May 21, 2020 through Rich Music.
+1 of 1 is the second studio album by Panamanian singer Sech, released on May 21, 2020 through Rich Music.
 It was mainly produced by Dimelo Flow (who also produced Sech's previous album) with contributions from producers Slow Mike, Jhon El Diver, Subelo NEO, Sky Rompiendo, Symon Dice, Dynell, Rike Music, Alez El Ecuatoriano, Mozart Musik and Klasico and features collaborations with Myke Towers, Arcángel, Gigolo & La Exce, Daddy Yankee, Lenny Tavárez, Nando Boom, Justin Quiles, Farruko, BCA and Ozuna.

 At the 21st Annual Latin Grammy Awards, the album was nominated for Best Urban Music Album while the song "Si Te Vas" received a nomination for Best Reggaeton Performance.
 It also received a nomination for Urban Album of the Year at the Premio Lo Nuestro 2021.

 The album peaked at number 168 and 4 at the Billboard 200 and Top Latin Albums charts, respectively, it also peaked at number 21 on the Independent Albums chart.